ALL STATE DATA UPDATED FOR 2020!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, we can see that wait times are lower than the national average – which is good – but the approval rates are well below the national average – which is less good for applicants.
+As the table here and the chart below indicate, in 2020, we can see that wait times are lower than the national average – which is good – but the approval rates are 34.3 percentage points below the national average – which is less good for applicants.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.